magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_a-gift-of-dhamma.md

 Meditation is the way of developing the mind so that it may be a base for the arising of wisdom.
 Here the breath is a physical foundation.
-We call it or ‘mindfulness of breathing’.
+We call it *ānāpānasati* or ‘mindfulness of breathing’.
 Here we make breathing our mental object.
 We take this object of meditation because it’s the simplest and because it has been the heart of meditation since ancient times.

 When a good occasion arises to do sitting meditation, sit cross-legged: right leg on top of the left leg, right hand on top of the left hand.